otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 - How does forward secrecy is compromised when the prekey server refuses to hand out prekey messages?

+### KCI attacks and the unstrusted prekey server

+The security of Non-Interactive DAKE (XZDH) in OTRv4 specification does not require trusting the central server used to distribute prekeys messages.
+However, if we allow a scenario in which the user’s keys have been compromised but the central prekey server has not, then we can achieve better plausible deniability.
+The user may ask the central server in advance to assist with a forged conversation, casting doubt on all conversations conducted by the judge using the compromised device.

 ## References

 1. https://github.com/otrv4/otrv4/blob/master/otrv4.md